RobeHerrera/ImageTransferTCP/README.md

 - Upload to GitHub.

 ### Update 24 / JUL / 2018
-- Search for Docker Machines.
+- Search for general information about Docker Machines.

 ### Update 25 / JUL / 2018
+- Look for how to run programs in docker-machines.

+### Update 26 / JUL / 2018
+- Added VM for Server and test with my local.

+### Update 27 / JUL / 2018
-- NONE
+-